West Sussex: Settlements

 Rustington and Southwater are the next largest settlements in the county.
-There are several more towns in West Sussex, although they are of similar size to other villages.
-The smaller towns of the county are Arundel, Midhurst, Petworth, Selsey, Steyning, Henfield, Pulborough and Storrington.
-The larger villages are Billingshurst, Copthorne, Crawley Down, Cuckfield, Hassocks, Hurstpierpoint and Lindfield.
-The current total population of the county makes up 1.53% of England's population.
+There are several more towns in West Sussex, including Arundel, Midhurst, Petworth, Selsey, Steyning, Henfield, Pulborough and Storrington.
+Other notable villages include Billingshurst, Copthorne, Crawley Down, Cuckfield, Hassocks, Hurstpierpoint and Lindfield.

 Geography

 Physical geography

 West Sussex is bordered by Hampshire to the west, Surrey to the north and East Sussex to the east.
 The English Channel lies to the south.
 The area has been formed from Upper Jurassic and Lower Cretaceous rock strata, part of the Weald–Artois Anticline.
 The eastern part of this ridge, the Weald of Kent, Sussex and Surrey has been greatly eroded, with the chalk surface removed to expose older Lower Cretaceous rocks of the Wealden Group.
 In West Sussex the exposed rock becomes older towards the north of the county with Lower Greensand ridges along the border with Surrey including the highest point of the county at Blackdown.
 Erosion of softer sand and clay strata has hollowed out the basin of the Weald leaving a north facing scarp slope of the chalk which runs east and west across the whole county, broken only by the valleys of the River Arun and River Adur.
 In addition to these two rivers which drain most of the county a winterbourne, the River Lavant, flows intermittently from springs on the dip slope of the chalk downs north of Chichester.
+Some intermittent streams are known in the local dialect as "rifes".

 The county makes up 1.52% of the total land of England, making it the 30th largest county in the country.